Exo2EgoDVC: Dense Video Captioning of Egocentric Procedural Activities Using Web Instructional Videos: Introduction

 Given this data scarcity, finding ways to bridge exocentric (source) and egocentric (target) views is vital to utilizing numerous web exocentric videos to enhance the understanding of egocentric activities.
 Prior works of this cross-view transfer have been studied in action recognition~\cite{li:cvpr21,wang:iccv23} and human/hand pose estimation~\cite{khirodkar:iccv23,ohkawa:cvpr23}.

-Unlike short-term modeling in these prior works (\eg, per-frame pose estimation and per-clip action recognition), dense video captioning requires capturing longer dependencies of actions.
+Unlike short-term modeling in these prior works (\eg, estimation of per-frame poses and per-clip actions), dense video captioning requires \eccvradd{addressing longer sequence inputs to model the coherence of each step description}.
 This emphasizes the problem of dynamic camera view changes in learning the correspondence between both views.
 The source instructional videos are not purely captured from a single fixed camera, but composed of multiple alternating views (\eg, face and hand shots~\cite{miura:tis05}).
-In contrast, egocentric videos inherently include dynamic view changes due to the camera wearer's motion, which obstructs learning the procedure from egocentric views~\cite{bansal:eccv22}.
+In contrast, egocentric videos inherently include dynamic view changes due to the camera wearer's motion, which obstructs learning the procedure~\cite{bansal:eccv22}.
 This necessitates adapting captioning models from mixed source views to a moving target view.

-In this work, we propose a knowledge transfer benchmark for dense video captioning between source and target datasets with access to their ground-truth during training (\cref{fig:teaser}).
-To study this cross-view transfer, we first create a new egocentric dataset, EgoYC2, with caption annotations shared with a source dataset, YouCook2.
+In this work, we propose a knowledge transfer benchmark for dense video captioning \eccvradd{from web instructional videos with exocentric views to egocentric videos}, with access to their ground-truth during training (\cref{fig:teaser}).
+To study this cross-view transfer, we first create a new egocentric dataset, EgoYC2, with caption annotations following a source dataset, YouCook2.
 We collect \nvideo{} egocentric cooking videos from \nuser{} users, featuring real-life home kitchens (\vs a laboratory kitchen in MMAC Captions).
 These paired datasets reduce discrepancies in caption content and granularity, allowing us to pre-train a model on the source data and fine-tune it on the target data.

-To address the view gaps, we encourage the pre-training and fine-tuning to be less affected by view-dependent bias, using adversarial invariant feature learning~\cite{ganin:icml15,chen:iccv19}.
+To address the view gaps, we encourage pre-training and fine-tuning to be less affected by view-dependent bias, using adversarial invariant feature learning~\cite{ganin:icml15,chen:iccv19}.
 The pre-training aims to learn features invariant to the two views in the source data: face shots showing body actions and hand shots focusing on hand-object interactions.
-The view-invariant fine-tuning is performed using both datasets, further adapting to the egocentric domain.
-To address the moving impact in the egocentric videos, we stabilize the videos by a fine-grained and temporally coherent tracking of hand-object interactions, which consists of hand detection-based tracking~\cite{shan:cvpr20,bewley:icip16} and hand-object segmentation~\cite{zhang:eccv22}.
+The view-invariant fine-tuning is performed using the source and target datasets, further adapting to the egocentric domain. \eccvadd{ Additionally, we observe camera motion in egocentric videos intensifies the view gaps; } thus we stabilize the videos by a fine and temporally coherent tracking of hand-object interactions, which consists of hand detection and tracking~\cite{shan:cvpr20,bewley:icip16} and hand-object segmentation~\cite{zhang:eccv22}.